Vikram-VN/OSF-CLI/README.md

   -c, --cluster [clusterId]    Return a cluster specific result.
 Provide a clusterId to change which cluster is targeted.
   -d, --deployment <deployId>  Query information for a specific deployment -j, --json                   Output the results as raw JSON instead of formatted text.
-  --last                       Check the status of an application's last deployment from this workspace -V, --version                output the version number
+  --last                       Check the status of an applications last deployment from this workspace -V, --version                output the version number
   -v, --verbose                Provides verbose logging where available --no-verbose                 Disables verbose logging